donejs/donejs/docs/guides/place-my-order.md

 @sourceref ../../guides/place-my-order/steps/switch-between/index.stache
 @highlight 11-13,15-34,only

-Here we make a `switch` statement that checks for the current `page` property (part of the AppViewModel that makes up the scope object of this template) then progressively loads the component with [can-import](https://canjs.com/docs/can%7Cview%7Cstache%7Csystem.import.html) and initializes it.
+Here we make a `switch` statement that checks for the current `page` property (part of the AppViewModel that makes up the scope object of this template) then progressively loads the component with [can-import](https://canjs.com/doc/can-view-import.html)<!--please double check if this is the correct link --> and initializes it.

 Setting `can-tag="pmo-loading"` inserts a `<pmo-loading>` loading indicator while the import is in progress.
 A can-import's view model is a promise object, so once it is done loading, it sets its `state` property to `resolved`.